KeigoAlexTanaka/js-react-introduction-and-props/README.md

 This is because React follows a more **functional** approach to programming.
 For React components under this approach, **the same input will always produce the same output**.

-Best practice is that React components follow the **F.I.R.S.T.** guidelines
+Best practice is that React components follow the **F.I.R.S.T.** guidelines:

 #### Focused